nbonfils/McBlazeboneBot/README.md

-# McBlazeboneBot
+# BlazeboneMcBot
-A Telegram bot which gives info about our minecraft server
+A Lua Telegram bot which gives info about our minecraft server.